abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *ibat; eum vasti circum gens umida ponti* 430
 | *exsultans rorem late dispergit amarum.*

+And now the Dog Star, fiercely parching the thirsty Indians, was ablaze in heaven, and the fiery Sun had consumed half his course; the grass was withering and the hollow streams, in their parched throats, were scorched and baked by the rays down to the slime, when Proteus came from the waves, in quest of his wonted cave.
+About him the watery race of the vast deep gamboled, scattering afar the briny spray.

 | *sternunt se somno diversae in litore phocae;*
 | *ipse, velut stabuli custos in montibus olim,*
 | *vesper ubi e pastu vitulos ad tecta reducit*
 | *auditisque lupos acuunt balatibus agni,* 435
 | *consedit scopulo medius, numerumque recenset.*

+The seals lay them down to sleep, here and there along the shore; he himself – even as at times the warder of a sheepfold on the hills, when Vesper brings the steers home from pasture, and the cry of bleating lambs whets the wolf’s hunger – sits down on a rock in the midst and counts their number.

 | *cuius Aristaeo quoniam est oblata facultas,*
 | *vix defessa senem passus componere membra*
 | *cum clamore ruit magno, manicisque iacentem*
 | *occupat.*                                    440

+Soon as the chance came to Aristaeus, he scarce suffered the aged one to settle his weary limbs, before he burst upon him with a loud cry and surprised him in fetters as he lies.

 |          *ille suae contra non immemor artis* 440
 | *omnia transformat sese in miracula rerum,*
 | *ignemque horribilemque feram fluviumque liquentem.*

+On his part, the seer forgets not his craft, but changes himself into all wondrous shapes – into flame and hideous beast and flowing river.

 | *verum ubi nulla fugam reperit fallacia, victus*
 | *in sese redit atque hominis tandem ore locutus*